huyumars/calibre-cbz-convertor/README.md

 # Calibre CBZ Convertor
-Plugin to convert comic book to cbz (zip) format
+Calibre plugin to convert comic book to cbz (zip) format

 # How to install